 You will work on establishing good technical foundations for your playing as well as developing strong practice strategies to enable you to study more independently.
 You will be encouraged to develop your critical listening skills to achieve greater confidence.
-This workshop is taught in a friendly and supportive environment with each student playing in turn, on an acoustic piano.
+This workshop is taught in a friendly and supportive environment with each student playing in turn.
 The maximum number of pianists per class is 12 and students usually stay at this level for at least three terms.

 **There may be other classes at this same level taught by different tutors: please check the drop-down menu for other course dates/times

 If you are unsure which course is best for you, please come to an advice session and bring a piece to play.
 Our teachers will help you select a class at the right level.

 This is a live online face-to-face course.
 You will need: